Program, Course, and Teacher Evaluation

 Overview

-Completing evaluations is considered a professional responsibility of MD students.
-It also offers them the opportunity to contribute to the Continuous Quality Improvement (CQI) of the MD Program by providing feedback to the program about our teachers and curriculum.
-Students should complete evaluations immediately following a teacher interaction or learning event to ensure that the feedback provided is as timely and valid as possible.
+Completing evaluations is considered a professional responsibility and also an opportunity to shape and improve the learning experience for current and future MD students.
+Timely, specific, and constructive feedback contributes to the Continuous Quality Improvement (CQI) of the MD Program by informing real-time improvements to teaching and curriculum.
+Students are encouraged to complete evaluations immediately following a teacher interaction or learning event to ensure that the feedback provided is as timely, meaningful, and valid as possible.

-Providing meaningful, constructive, and actionable feedback is an integral part of a career in medicine, as physicians provide feedback to and receive feedback from their patients and colleagues.
-The MD Program takes evaluations seriously, and is committed to transparency regarding the evaluation process as well as publicizing the impact of student feedback.
-The "You Said, We Did" report is issued twice a year and it highlights how students' feedback has informed changes in the MD Program.
+Providing meaningful, constructive, and actionable feedback is an integral part of a career in medicine.
+Physicians must both offer and receive feedback regularly—from peers, supervisors, and patients.
+Learning to give feedback effectively starts in medical school.
+The MD Program takes evaluations seriously.
+Student feedback is regularly reviewed through a structured evaluation system that includes dashboards, monitoring tools, and follow-up processes to ensure action.
+To promote transparency and accountability, the "You Said, We Did" report is issued twice a year and it highlights how students' feedback has informed changes in the MD Program.
 The MD Program Evaluation Committee has student membership and works with students to ensure efficient and effective evaluation processes.
 Please visit the Office of Assessment & Evaluation (OAE) webpage for regular updates and for information about Program Evaluation activities.

 Course Evaluations